A helpful guide to using Microsoft Secure Score to assess your cyber security posture.

 When you view your score, you get specific recommendations for improvements, based upon the desired level of security you selected.
 Each recommendation shows the effect it will have on your score.

 A better score is generally good, but it's not an end in itself.
 Don't implement controls just for the sake of the points.
 As a manager, you're the ultimate judge of your security needs, regardless of what a Microsoft algorithm says.
 If some controls don't apply to your environment, you can remove them from the calculation.

 Sometimes a control offers only a small advantage for a large amount of trouble.
 If you've evaluated the risk, it's fine to ignore or postpone it.

 Deciding which actions to take and assigning them priorities takes experience and understanding of security issues.
 If like most small and medium businesses, you do not have an in house IT department, it may be wise to hire Microsoft Secure Score IT consultant to help you assess your IT security.

-TUCU Managed IT Services Inc offers IT support in Toronto including IT consulting, and Microsoft Secure Score services.
+TUCU Managed IT Services Inc offers IT support in Toronto including IT consulting and cyber security and IT support services.
 We'll perform a Secure Score analysis for you, review the results, and provide a remediation plan that makes the most sense for your business.